||Previous | Next

 Easy Lessons Books.

 For the Expanded and Interactive Internet Lessons, AYP Online Books,

 Date: Sun Jan 23, 2005 8:54am

-New Members: It is recommended you read from the beginning of the archive, as previous
+New Visitors: It is recommended you read from the beginning of the archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q: As regards the self-pacing of Yoga & Meditation practices, please clarify

 or mental limitations, or restricted by the past 'Karmas?'